matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 time in tonight's talk to draw a lot of contrasts.
-And the one thing I would say is when I get people coming to Clojure that have experience with Common Lisp or Scheme, they have to be reminded almost continously to not suppose things.
+And the one thing I would say is when I get people coming to Clojure that have experience with Common Lisp or Scheme, they have to be reminded almost continuously to not suppose things.
 I reuse some of the same names, some syntax, for different meanings, almost opposite meanings.
 It is not a superficial thing, and it is not just to be different.
 There are reasons why I use the names I do.
 One of the reasons is: there